Work Stress & Burnout

 - Feeling cynical, detached, or ineffective

-- Frequent minor illnesses or body complaints during stress
+- Frequent minor illnesses or body complaints during periods of stress

 Why Work Stress Affects Sleep